vrtbl/passerine/README.md

 Evidently, `It contains 2` would be printed.

-It's important to note that macros serve introduce new constructs that just *happen* to be composable – syntactic macros can be used for custom operators, but they can be used for *so much more*.
+> - Custom operators defined in this manner will always have the lowest precedence, and must be explicitly grouped when ambiguous.
+For this reason, Passerine already has a number of built-in operators (with proper precedence) which can be overloaded.
+It's important to note that macros serve to introduce new constructs that just *happen* to be composable – syntactic macros can be used to make custom operators, but they can be used for *so much more*.
+I think this is a fair trade-off to make.

 *Modifiers* are postfix symbols that allow for flexibility within argument patterns.
-The following modifiers exist:
+Here are some modifiers:

 - Zero or more (`...`)
 - Optional (`?`)

 Additionally, parenthesis are used for grouping, and `{ ... }` are used to match expressions within blocks.
-Here are some syntactic arguments that match an `if else` statement, like this one:
+Let's construct some syntactic arguments that match an `if else` statement, like this one:

 ```passerine
 if x == 0 {